2009 Xigui Ancient Tree Puerh Tea Cake

 After 16 years of meticulous aging, this tea has developed a delicate character.
 Its liquor unfolds gracefully: the initial sip is gentle and sweet, the mid-palate reveals a subtle orchid aroma, and the finish lingers with a long-lasting sweetness.
 Mild in nature and exceptionally balanced, this tea is a rare treasure.

-Please note: The packaging of aged tea cakes may naturally develop creases or signs of wear over time.
+Please note that the packaging of aged tea cakes may naturally develop creases or signs of wear over time.
 This is entirely normal and does not affect the tea's quality or flavor.
 Instead, these marks serve as a testament to the tea's storied journey through time.
 As Puerh tea ages, it deepens in complexity, character, showcasing its truly unique charm.

 Year:2009